IBM/helm101/tutorial/Lab1/README.md

     If you are running Kubernetes locally, view the guestbook by navigating to `http://localhost:3000` in your browser.

  * **Remote Host:**
-    1. To view the guestbook on a remote host, locate the external IP of the load balancer in the **IP** column of the `kubectl get services` output.
+    1. To view the guestbook on a remote host, locate the external IP of the load balancer in the **IP** column of the `$ kubectl get services` output.
 This can be retrieved by following the "NOTES" section is the install output.
 The commands will be similar to the following:

     ```console
     $ export NODE_PORT=$(kubectl get --namespace helm-demo -o jsonpath="{.spec.ports[0].nodePort}" services guestbook-helm)